-Enable Wireless: Check the box to enable the wireless function.
-If you do not want to use wireless, uncheck the box to disable all the wireless $% \left(x\right) =\left(x\right) +\left(x\right) +$ functions.
+Fnable Wireless: Check the box to enable the wireless function.
+If you do not want to use wireless, uncheck the box to disable all the wireless functions.

-Wireless Network Service Set Identifier (SSID) is the name of your wireless network.

-Name: Create a name using up to 32 characters.
-The SSID is casesensitive.
+Wireless Network Service Set Identifier (SSID) is the name of your Name: wireless network.
+Create a name using up to 32 characters.
+The SSID is case-sensitive.

-Enable Auto The Auto Channel Scan setting can be selected to allow interference.
+Enable Auto The Auto Channel Scan setting can be selected Channel Scan: to allow the DIR-635 to choose the channel with the least amount of interference.

-Channel Scan: the DIR-655 to choose the channel with the least amount of channel is set to 6.
+Wireless Channel: Indicates the channel setting for the DIR-635.
+By default the channel is set to 6.
 The Channel can be changed to fit the channel setting for an existing wireless network or to customize the wireless network.
 If you enable Auto Channel Scan, this option will be greyed out.